puppetlabs/relay-rfcs/content/0012-identity-management/rfc.md

 `PermissionManager` will be removed and `RoleManager` will be refactored to make changes to a user's via the IDP API.

+#### Engineering action items

+* Register an account with IDP and configure the minimum components.
+* Re-engineer client side code to work with IDP
+* Re-engineer API side code to work with IDP
+* Build a migration tool to move users, roles and permissions to IDP database.
+* Attempt the deploy on staging and test.
+* Security audit/test for leaks.
+* Deploy to production.

 #### Data migration

-**NOTE** do NOT remove users, accounts, permissions and roles tables just yet.
+**NOTE** do NOT remove users, permissions and roles tables just yet.

-I don't think it would be worthwhile to migrate either staging or production without downtime, so I propose we announce and schedule downtime for the deployment.
-This will allow us to verify the user accounts, tenants and RBAC have been migrated successfully and the relevant reference tables have been synchronized.

 Below outlines the multi-deploy phased rollout of the migration.